 Through direct and assisted revenue metrics, you can visualize the "discovery” and “direct attraction” effects of Smart Recommender separately.

-• Direct Revenue is the total value of the recommended products purchased directly by clicking on the product links in your campaigns within the days selected from the attribution window.
+- Direct Revenue is the total revenue from purchases of products that were clicked in a recommendation widget and then purchased by the user within the days selected from the attribution window.
 As the attribution window increases, more time will be allocated for a click to become a conversion, so a higher direct revenue value is expected.
+For example, if a shopper purchases two units of Product D at 50 USD each after 7 days of clicking the same product in the recommendation widget, the direct revenue is 100 USD.

-• Orders with Recommended Products are the number of checkouts containing at least one recommended product.
+- Orders with Recommended Products metric includes only completed checkouts where at least one purchased item was originally shown in a Smart Recommender widget and clicked before purchase.
 You can compare this number with your total checkout count to see how recommendations are infused into your orders.

 Engagement Performance